delfiramirez/web-cmata/README.md

+#Application Website

 web-cmata
 =========

-Software Multimedia Web Project.
+Hypermedia/ Web Multimedia Project.
 Circa 2005

-License & Copyright

-The materials herein are all (c) 2005-2015 Heritage Carlos Mata & Delfi Ramirez
+License & Copyright : The materials herein are all (c) 2005-2015 Heritage Carlos Mata & Delfi Ramirez

+#Use

 You might want to use them or extend them for educational, recreational purposes.

+You might want t translate it to ECMAScript6

 ![02](https://cloud.githubusercontent.com/assets/2017479/4780237/ca58f62c-5c5e-11e4-8b91-c440b33532dc.jpg)